General Terms and Conditions

 Back

 Bits of Stock, an Emcee Invest, Inc. company ("Bits of Stock," "we," "us," or "our") welcomes you.
-We invite you to access and use our website, mobile applications, and services provided through our financial institution partners' digital banking platforms (collectively, the "Platform") subject to the following General Terms & Conditions (the "Terms"), which may be updated by us from time to time without notice to you.
+We invite you to access and use our website, mobile applications, and services (collectively, the "Platform") subject to the following General Terms & Conditions (the "Terms"), which may be updated by us from time to time without notice to you.

 These Terms govern your access to and use of our investment accounts and brokerage services, stock rewards program, all related features and services, and any services accessed through our financial institution partners.